bbepis/XUnity.AutoTranslator/README.md

 [Http]
-UserAgent=                       ;Override the user agent used by APIs requiring a user agent DisableCertificateValidation=False ;Indiciates whether certificate validations for the .NET API should be disabled
+UserAgent=                       ;Override the user agent used by APIs requiring a user agent DisableCertificateValidation=False ;Indicates whether certificate validations for the .NET API should be disabled

 [TranslationAggregator]
 Width=400                        ;The total width of the translation aggregator window.